wang-xman/Abel/README.md

 SOFTWARE.
 ```

+## Containers, JSON Parsers, and Beyond

-In a short summary, part of the Abel library is designed to supply Python-like dictionary and list containers that are capable of storing
+Part of the Abel library strives to supply Python-like dictionary and list containers that are capable of storing
 *any legitimate type* of data.
 Well, the definition of *any legitimate type* is explained later.
 Besides a root class
 based on which user-defined types can be introduced, Abel also provides
 prefabed *intrinsic types* that are available to model most data.
 Before I bore you with its design which you can easily find out yourself, I shall